 - Undocumented immigrants

 - People with disabilities who spend time in public with or without assistance

-- Residents of Puerto Rico, Guam, the U.S. Virgin Islands, and Northern Mariana Islands Citizens of American Samoa, Republic of the Marshall Islands and the Federated States of Micronesia only if they are habitual residents of the United States (habitual residency is presumed when one resides in the United States for more than one year in any status, except as a student or employee of the government of his homeland)
+- Residents of Puerto Rico, Guam, the U.S. Virgin Islands, Northern Mariana Islands, Citizens of American Samoa, Republic of the Marshall Islands and the Federated States of Micronesia only if they are habitual residents of the United States (habitual residency is presumed when one resides in the United States for more than one year in any status, except as a student or employee of the government of their homeland)

 People who are NOT required to register:

 - People who were assigned female at birth (including transmen)